psamuels00/artwork/README.md

 ### Medium priority
 - get some better pics of the Beach Boardwalk
 - get it working on perrin-art.com
-- Next/Prev should go to the next/prev project or category

 ### Low priority